 It’s really easy to come up with an agreement for these things, actually.
-I’ve been in situations where me and my roommate texted each other if one of us went to bed while the other was still out so we’d know not to come in screaming and slamming the door.
-This is also a good time to talk about what you’d like to do (texting, calling, etc.), if one of you will be gone for a night.
-That way you don’t wake up to find your roommate never came back and start to panic.
-Yes, I say this from experience.
+I’ve been in situations where my roommate and I texted each other if one of us went to bed while the other was still out so we’d know not to come in screaming and slamming the door.
+This is also a good time to talk about what you’d like to do (texting, calling, etc.) if one of you will be gone for a night.
+That way you don’t wake up to find your roommate never came home and start to panic.
+(Yes, I say this from experience.)

-This is something that doesn’t get covered by a lot of college housing offices, but it should.
-And you never realize how important cleaning is until it gets neglected or all falls on one person.
+Cleaning is something that doesn’t get covered by a lot of college housing offices, but it should.
+You never realize how important it is until it gets neglected or all falls on one person.
 Things to think/talk about: Who cleans what?
 When do we clean (how often)?
 Who’s responsible for buying cleaning supplies?
 How neat and tidy to you like to be overall?
 It's important to keep a clean dorm so you feel comfortable in your own space and stay healthy too!

-And in larger dorms where, say, you have your own bathroom, there becomes the issue of shared spaces, who wants to watch TV when, who is taking up all the shelves in the fridge, who’s hogging the bathroom sink in the morning, etc. Some of these things you won’t figure out until you’re well into the semester and everyone’s nailed down their own routine, but it’s still a good idea to have the conversations early to nip potential problems in the bud.
+In larger dorms where, say, you have your own bathroom, there becomes the issue of shared spaces, who wants to watch TV when, who's taking up all the shelves in the fridge, who’s hogging the bathroom sink in the morning, etc. Some of these things you won’t figure out until you’re well into the semester and everyone’s nailed down their own routine, but it’s still a good idea to have this conversation early to nip potential problems in the bud.
 You don’t want to be bottling up your frustration all semester and exploding the next time your roommate uses your shampoo without asking.

 Drinking (and other intoxicating substances) can be a touchy subject.
 Some people will be very comfortable talking about this while others won’t; some people have strong feelings about drinking while others don’t care.
-However, this one is really important to talk about on your own with your roomie, because I can almost guarantee it won’t be on any roommate agreement you have to fill out from the housing office, since most traditional college freshmen aren’t of legal drinking age and you probably won't be allowed to have alcohol in dorm buildings anyways.
+However, this one is really important to talk about on your own with your roomie.
+I can almost guarantee it won’t be on any roommate agreement you have to fill out from the housing office since most traditional college freshmen aren’t of legal drinking age and you won't be allowed to have alcohol in dorm buildings anyways.

 Some final tips